 Baby puffs are a common snack to feed babies once they are comfortable with eating finger foods but parents might wonder when exactly babies should start eating puffs and other safety considerations that they should be aware of before handing them out.

 Baby puffs are generally recommended for babies to start between 7 and 11 months of age.
-Parents should look for the following signs to determine if their baby is ready to eat baby puffs:
+Babies are generally ready to eat puffs when they can sit independently, put food in their mouth by themselves, and are practicing a chewing motion.

 Keep reading to find out more about the best time to start feeding puffs to your baby as well as some nutritional information and some great puff recipes you can try at home.

 When you start your baby on finger foods, you may find yourself looking for some quick and easy options that you can take with you on the go.
-One of the first snacks parents reach for are baby puffs – small, dissolvable cereal snacks that are easy to toss into a diaper bag or pull out to keep a hungry baby entertained while you’re prepping dinner.
-But you may be wondering when your baby is ready to try them.
+One of the first snacks parents reach for are baby puffs – small, dissolvable cereal snacks that are easy to toss into a diaper bag.
+They’re also an easy way to keep a hungry baby entertained while you’re prepping dinner, but you may be wondering when your baby is ready to try them.

 Puffs are considered to be one of the best finger foods for babies because they dissolve quickly and are ideal for promoting fine motor skills.
 However, they shouldn’t be the first thing you try to feed your baby.